 “Get a piece a paper,” she said.
 “I will give you directions to the place to go.
 It’s easy to get there and there’s never a line.”
 The woman proceeded to list off exactly what documents I would need.
 “They don’t mention all this on the website,” she added.

 I looked down at the little note that revealed the ins and outs of an intimidating task, and I felt like I might cry.
 I could feel the goofiest smile on my face.
-As cars backed up behind us, it was no matter to woman.
+As cars backed up behind us, it was no matter to this woman.
 She wanted to make sure I had what I needed.
 And because of her, I was less scared to tackle this task.
 My angst was cut in half instantly.
 One person can do that.

 A few days later, I made a wrong turn after leaving the store.
 My daughters and I ended up in a parking lot of a busy strip mall.
 There was a young mother holding a sign, her three young children sitting in on the curb next to her.